-Looking for a short & sweet Shenandoah day hike?
-You can’t beat the views from Stony Man Summit and Little Stony Man Cliffs.
+Looking for a short and sweet Shenandoah hike with sweeping mountain views?
+You can’t beat the scenic overlooks from Stony Man Summit and Little Stony Man Cliffs, one of the best two-for-one trails in the park’s Central District.

-This guide shows you how to hike both Stony Man and Little Stony Man, plus two ways to loop them together.
+This trail guide covers how to hike Stony Man and Little Stony Man, plus two ways to loop them together into one unforgettable adventure.

 Navigating Shenandoah National Park